bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-4.md

 * Metadata is often missing—but data istelf is often missing, too!
 * Even within a given data set, a value like `0` might actually mean zero—or it might mean simply that the data was not recorded.
 * Some data isn't just missing within a dataset; it's missing altogether!
 * **Missing data** is a concept that describes phenomena that have not been recorded into datasets; we may not even realize that these phenomena exist!
-For some reason or another, these phenomena are rarley mapped or documented.
+For one reason or another (or many reasons), these phenomena are rarely or never documented.
 * **The lack of data about the phenomena does not mean they don't occur**
     * Centuries of societal norms and thought practice have built up into what is recorded and mapped and what is not.
 * Sometimes there are strategic explanations for missing data such as concerns for the privacy and safety of those involved in a situation.